ReggieTom/analytics-quest/README.md

 You may do some of these, you may do all of these; you may even branch off in additional directions that demonstrate your analytical reasoning and creativity.

 ### Q. What do I have to submit?
-You are free to use any data analytics tool such as Python, R, Excel, Tableau, or Power BI.
+Use data analytics tool such as Python, R, Excel, Tableau, or Power BI.
 Submit your analysis and outcome in a Jupyter notebook, RMarkdown, or other formats that you are comfortable with.
 Make sure we are able to view your results without requiring any proprietary software, complicated setup, or re-running your code.